bsdalil/CyberSecurity/Linux/PDC_README.md

 I recorded how many times Mylie Schmidt's name was found and moved on to look for the dealer that was working the roulette table at the time of the losses.

 I changed the directory to the Dealer_Analysis directory and wrote some scripts to sift out the dealer information I needed for the investigation.
-You can find the scipts I created here:
+You can find the scripts I created here:

 CyberSecurity/Linux/Player_Dealer_Correlation/0310_Roulette_Dealer_Finder.sh
 CyberSecurity/Linux/Player_Dealer_Correlation/0312_Roulette_Dealer_Finder.sh